philsinatra/IDM-T380/instructor_materials/03-git.md

 - servers/cloud services
 - version control systems

-^ Early computers had to be programmed by punching holes into cards, which were fed individually into the machines, which in turn performed the instructions encoded into the cards and returned a result.
+^ Early computers had to be programmed by punching holes into cards, _(click)_ which were fed individually into the machines, which in turn performed the instructions encoded into the cards and returned a result.
 Making changes on physical media like punch cards was time-consuming and expensive.
 Programs took hours or days to run, and an error in a program meant that the whole sequence needed to be restarted from scratch, making it very important to get it right the first time whenever possible.
-Things have come a long way since then...
+Things have come a long way since then. _(click)_

 ---